nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 ****************************

 The |nRFVSC| is a complete IDE for developing applications for nRF91, nRF53 and nRF52 Series devices.
-The extension pack includes nRF Terminal, which is an integrated serial port and RTT terminal to connect to your board.
+The extension pack includes an integrated serial port and RTT terminal, which you can use to connect to your board.
-For detailed instructions, see the `nRF Terminal documentation`_ on the `nRF Connect for Visual Studio Code`_ documentation site.
+For detailed instructions, see the `How to connect to the terminal`_ section on the `nRF Connect for Visual Studio Code`_ documentation site.

 .. note::